US stocks step back from all-time highs in choppy trading

 Investors are betting big that this economic malaise will dissipate as spring arrives for most of the country and more Americans get vaccinated.
 Further, President Joe Biden's administration started sending out $1,400 stimulus checks to individuals last weekend.

 Some investors fear the stimulus could translate into inflation down the road, however, which has caused investors to sell bonds.
-The yield on the 10-year U.S. Treasury inched up to 1.61% from 1.60% late Monday.
-It moved above that level last week.
-Bond prices fall as yields rise.
+When bond prices fall, their yields rise.

+Wall Street will be closely watching the Federal Reserve's latest economic and interest rate projections Wednesday.
+Economists expect Fed Chair Jerome Powell will try to convince jittery financial markets that even as the economic picture brightens, the central bank will be able to continue providing support without contributing to higher inflation.
+Many investors envision a swift and robust recovery later this year that could accelerate inflation and send long-term rates surging.

-European shares were higher despite news that AstraZeneca's coronavirus vaccine, which was being used heavily in Europe and Asia, had reports blood clots after usage.
+European shares rose despite news that some users of AstraZeneca's coronavirus vaccine, which was being used heavily in Europe and Asia, reported blood clots.
 The vaccine's usage is suspended in Europe.

 Credit: Seth Wenig